captainclam/spanish-conjugation-quiz/readme.md

 ## TODO / Ideas

-- Conjugation tables using cli-table for hints
+- Conjugation tables for hints
 - Highlight irregular verbs
-- Have the english translation of the infinitive
+- Scrape english translation of the infinitive
+- Remove livereload in prod